spockwangs/spockwangs.github.com/_posts/2012-05-14-gnu-tool-chain.md

 2. The paths specified by `SEARCH_DIR` command in the default link script if it is not yet replaced by the `-T` option.

+The contents of the default link script can be printed by using `--verbose` option to `ld`.

 See `-L`, `-T` and `-dT` in `ld(1)`.

 ## How Linkers Use Static Libraries to Resolve References